MicrosoftEdge/MicrosoftEdge-Documentation/f12-devtools-guide/settings/README.md

 Type 'about:flags' into the address bar in Microsoft Edge to open the Developer Settings.
 The flags found on this page allow you to enable or disable experimental browser features via check-boxes.
 These experimental features may change, experience bugs, or disappear at any time.

 ## Show **Inspect Element** and **View Source** Context Menus
->note Applies to Windows Insider Builds after 14328.
+> Applies to Windows Insider Builds after 14328.

 **Inspect Element** and **View Source** are no longer shown by default in the Microsoft Edge context menu (opened when right-clicking on a web page).
 To enable these context menu items, you can either: